rbutleriii/Clinotator/README.md

   - pytz [required: >=2011k, installed: 2018.3]
 ```

 Numpy *should* work >= 1.9.0 and pandas >= 0.20.0, but install more recent versions if possible.
 For python 3.4 versions, a pip installation of pandas may give error [#20723](https://github.com/pandas-dev/pandas/issues/20723).
 If so, specify 'pandas<0.21'.
-As or December 2018, the batch query limits appear to have tightened upgrade to biopython 1.73 see issue [#1867](https://github.com/biopython/biopython/issues/1867).
+As of December 2018, the NCBI batch query limits appear to have tightened.
+Upgrade to biopython 1.73 see issue [#1867](https://github.com/biopython/biopython/issues/1867).

 ### Memory/System requirements